-If you’ve just been diagnosed with celiac or gluten sensitivity, or you’ve figured out through process of elimination that gluten does not work for you, know that you’re not alone.
+If you’ve just been diagnosed with celiac or gluten sensitivity, or you’ve figured out through the process of elimination that gluten does not work for you, know that you’re not alone.
 The National Foundation for Celiac Awareness reports that an estimated 1 in 133 Americans, or about 1% of the population, has celiac disease.
 There is also a growing number of people with non-celiac gluten sensitivity, meaning that they can’t tolerate gluten and experience symptoms similar to those with celiac disease.

 First things first, you’re not going to starve, but you are going to have to put more thought into what you put on your plate.
 It can be hard, especially in the beginning, to remember what foods and ingredients you should avoid.
-Gluten is a protein found in the grains wheat, barley and rye, and once you start looking for it, you’ll see that gluten is EVERYWHERE!
+Gluten is a protein found in the grains wheat, barley, and rye, and once you start looking for it, you’ll see that gluten is EVERYWHERE!

-Gluten goes far beyond wheat, barley and rye and is commonly found in:
+Gluten goes far beyond wheat, barley, and rye and is commonly found in:

 - Malt, malt extract, malt flavoring